Infinite-dimensional flats in the space of positive metrics on an ample line bundle: Filtrations and Duistermaat--Heckman measures.

-The first inequality follows from the non-Archimedean triangle inequality (with redundancies, since the $s_{i,m}\cdot s_{j,n}$ generate $H^0(X,(m+n)L)$); the second inequality follows from the result proven above in the case of orthogonal sections and splitting the independent maxima; and the equality in the last line is definitional. \end{proof}
+The first inequality follows from the non-Archimedean triangle inequality.
+The second inequality follows from the result proven above, given that each $s_{i,m}$ and $s_{j,n}$ belong to the relevant orthogonal bases.
+The last equality is then definitional, concluding the proof. \end{proof}

 The flat cone we will embed in the space of positive metrics is therefore the space of bounded, decreasing convex functions on the support of the Duistermaat--Heckman measure of a bounded graded norm.
 It is easily seen to be infinite-dimensional, and flat since $L^p$ with $p>1$ is a strictly convex norm.